galaxyproject/admin-training/communications/pre-training-email.md

 **Community Requirements**

 Everyone is expected to abide by the Code of Conduct (CoC) that you signed before this training.
 We want this to be a welcoming and friendly environment for everyone!
-Please see the [VIB CoC](https://www.vibconferences.be/code-of-conduct) for more information and the point of contact for any issues.
+Please see the [Galaxy Project CoC](https://galaxyproject.org/community/coc/) for more information and the point(s) of contact for any issues.

+**Mandatory Pre-Workshop Homework**

+This year we are adding the use of `git` to the Galaxy Admin Training learning path.
+You must be familiar with `git` before you attend the workshop.
+We suggest you follow [Version Control with Git](https://training.galaxyproject.org/training-material/topics/data-science/tutorials/bash-git/tutorial.html), as it covers all of the necessary concepts

 **Technical Requirements**